AjitPawar/cooking-app/README.md

-Prototype of a cooking app built for a Human Computer Interaction course
+Prototype of a cooking app built for a HCI (Human-Computer Interaction) course

 Built using [framer.js](http://framerjs.com/).